xiningli/ubc-capstone/README.md

 Note: The resolve dependencies shell will pull in  all required python libraries including some key libraries required to run our ml code such as: numpy,scikit-learn,matplotlib,pandas,xgboost,keras,tensorflow.
 Also it might take a while to complete.

-5. Experiment #1: Runing the shell for MNIST dataset (venv) user@machine-os:/path/<gitrepofolder>/ubc-capstone$sh run-minst.sh
+5. Experiment #1: Runing the script for MNIST dataset (venv) user@machine-os:/path/<gitrepofolder>/ubc-capstone$sh run-minst.sh

 Runing the shell for WINE dataset
 (venv) user@machine-os:/path/<gitrepofolder>/ubc-capstone$sh run-wine.sh

-Experiment #2: Runing the shell for Experiment #2.
+6. Experiment #2: Runing the script for Experiment #2.
 Pulls the CIFAR dataset (from  https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz)
 (venv) user@machine-os:/path/<gitrepofolder>/ubc-capstone$sh run-cifar.sh

 ```
+The output screenshots are captured at https://github.com/xiningli/ubc-capstone/blob/master/OutputScreengrabs_RunningTheCode.docx